 Just to clarify, I’m not an idealist which asserts that mind is primary and reality is fundamentally mental, but I do take the view that objects and ideas are attributed significance, values and evaluations by the minds of sentient living things and which these ideas are not inherent in the objects considered themselves.

-Assigning nihilism a negative emotive trait like: depressing or suicidal is a common attack against the philosophy but this is not an argument but a dismissal.
+Assigning nihilism a negative emotive trait like: depressing or suicidal is a common attack against the philosophy, but this is not an argument only a dismissal.
 Nihilism doesn’t say you can’t enjoy and feel the bliss of living it only shines away the delusions that keep you intellectually chained.

 Indeed Comicus has challenged the negativity imputed on nihilism.
 Read as he coalesces the vapours of Happy Nihilism!

 This article draws heavily from the existential form of nihilism, what does that mean!? it means life and its existence does not come bundled with meaning or a preset goal.
 Think of it as the antagonist to ‘the meaning of life’ statement: the belief that life is by purpose aimed towards a goal.